 Teaching is through seminars, lectures, essay tutorials and language classes.
 Over the programme as a whole, assessment will be conducted through a mixture of assessed essays and formal examination.
-The Dissertation and Preparation for the Dissertation modules are supported by workshops and individual supervision.
 The Credits from Italian University courses will derive from marks obtained in oral examinations set by the Italian university.